Maxzeno/hashnode/clcdvf307000g08i3h5dgdc3z.md

 3. Amazon Relational Database Service (RDS) - a managed database service that makes it easy to set up, operate, and scale a relational database.

-4. Amazon Elastic Container Service (ECS) - a container orchestration service that enables you to run, stop, and manage Docker containers on a cluster of Amazon EC2 instances.
+4. Amazon Elastic Container Service (ECS) - a container orchestration service that enables you to run, stop and manage Docker containers on a cluster of Amazon EC2 instances.

 5. Amazon Elastic Kubernetes Service (EKS) - a fully managed Kubernetes service that makes it easy to deploy, manage, and scale containerized applications.